 Written by Henry Filloux-Bennett (based on the novel by David Nicholls), directed by Giles Croft, Sound and Music by Alexandra Faye Braithwaite, Annie May Fletcher and Sophie Galpin

-The Understudy is an online play – part radio play, part animated film, released in two parts.
-Part 2 was a released a week after the first one.
-Both parts were available for a limited online run.
+The Understudy is an online play – part radio play, part animated film, released in two parts for a limited time.